 Thankfully, there are numerous options for technical requirements available today which means companies aren’t limited to hiring a full-time team for their security teams.
 Staff augmentation, managed services agencies, and outsourcing will all help achieve similar results as an in-house team.

-Conclusion: antivirus isn’t useless, but it’s not a standalone solution
+Conclusion: Antivirus helps, but it’s not a standalone solution.

 Antivirus software does serve a vital purpose – it is a layer of defence against potential cyber threats.
 What we want to ensure is that it is not the sole layer of defence.
 As we’ve discussed, there are massive gaps in even modern antivirus software that leave businesses prone to attacks.
 A layered defence strategy will ensure that when (not if) the antivirus software fails, a different security mechanism can stop the attack from doing any lasting damage.